top of page

 SCIATIC PAIN MASSAGE IN HOLLAND

 Is radiating pain making it impossible to sit, stand, or sleep?
 Sciatica isn't just a backache—it’s a disruptive, sharp, or tingling sensation that travels from your lower back through your hip and down your leg.
-It can make the simplest tasks, like driving down US-31 or sitting at your desk, feel unbearable.
+It can make the simplest tasks, like driving or sitting at your desk, feel unbearable.
+And it can really put a literal or metaphorical pinch in your active West Michigan lifestyle.
 At Massage Sci, I specialize in evidence-informed massage therapy designed to calm the sciatic nerve and release the muscular tension that keeps you in pain.

 why choose Massage Sci?